French frigate Rhin (1802): British service: War of 1812

 On 27 June 1815 Rhin captured French transport No. 749, Leon, and Marie Joseph.
 Then on 19 July, Rhin was in company with Havannah, Sealark, Menelaus, Ferret and Fly when they captured the French vessels Fortune, Papillon, Marie Graty, Marie Victorine, Cannoniere, and Printemis.
 The attack took place at Corrijou (Koréjou, east of Abervrach on the coast of Brittany), and during the action Ferret was able to prevent the escape of a French man-of-war brig that she force ashore.
 Apparently, this cutting out expedition was the last of the war.

+Later career

-Later careerRhin underwent a large repair at Sheerness between May 1817 and August 1820.
+Rhin underwent a large repair at Sheerness between May 1817 and August 1820.
 She was then laid up (roofed over).

 In 1822 Rhin was among the many vessels that had served on the north coast of Spain and the coast of France in the years 1812, 1813 and 1814 that received their respective proportions of the sum reserved to answer disputed claims from the Parliamentary grant for services during those years.

 From May to October 1838 she was fitted at Chatham as a lazaretto for Sheerness.